Friday, February 04, 2011

 Another plus to running 5k races is that most of the time you are contributing to a good cause.
 For instance, I recently ran in the Whole Foods Family Fun Run.
 The funds raised go to supporting Running School.
 This is a program that benefits schools and helps them get kids fit.
 The program promotes good nutrition, fitness and self-esteem.

-After running with close to 1000 other participants I felt a part of something bigger.
+After running with close to 1000 other participants I felt grateful to be a part of something bigger.
 I was a part of making a difference.

 66-Year-Old Runner Inspires